-Formed by Ian Asbury (vocals), who grew up in Scotland and then in Canada (where he gained exposure to the culture of the Native Indians at the Six Nations Reserve).
+ormed by Ian Asbury (vocals), who grew up in Scotland and then in Canada (where he gained exposure to the culture of the Aboriginal people at the Six Nations Reserve).
 After moving to Bradford, Yorkshire, England he met a band rehearsing in a basement containing the members Haq Quereshi (drums), David 'buzz' Burrows (guitar) and Barry Jepson (bass).
 He joined in as vocalist and their rise to stardom took a decided leap for the better.

 Their fifth gig, at London's Haven Club, received an audience of over 2,000!
-As Southern Death Cult (a name chosen from a newspaper headline), they made their recording debut with a double 'A'-side single in 1982 titled Fatman/Moya, and supported Bauhaus on tour the next year.
-By March of that year they folded because Ashbury was upset at their image of being 'positive Punk', and that his Native American concept was being 'watered down' by the rest of the band.
+As Southern Death Cult (a name chosen from a newspaper headline) and signing to independent record label 'Situation Two', an offshoot of 'Beggars Banquet Records', they made their recording debut with a triple 'A'-side single in 1982 titled Moya, and supported Bauhaus on tour the next year.
+By March of that year they folded because Ashbury was upset at their image of being 'positive punk', and that his Native American concept was being 'watered down' by the rest of the band.
 Their debut (and only album) under their original configuration, Southern Death Cult (1983), was released in January of 1983 posthumously.

 His new band, under the truncated name of Death Cult, comprised the rhythm section of Ritual, a recently departed Gothic band, in the form of Ray 'The Reverend' Mondo (drums) and Jamie Stewart (bass).
-Billy Duffy (ex-Ed Banger And The Nosebleeds/ex-Theatre Of Hate; guitar) joined in shortly after.
-This reformed line-up made its recording debut on a self-titled 12 inch.
+Billy Duffy (ex-Ed Banger And The Nosebleeds/ex-Theatre of Hate; guitar) joined in shortly after.
+This reformed line-up made its recording debut on a self-titled 12 inch, God's Zoo.
 Ashbury who was using the name Ian Lindsay (his mother's maiden name) used his own from this point on.
-Shortly later, an appearance at the Futurama festival encouraged Mondo to give his drum stood over to Nigel Preston (ex-SexGang Children), a former band mate of Duffy's in Theatre Of Hate.
+Shortly after an appearance at the Futurama festival Mondo was forced to to give his drum stood over to Nigel Preston (ex-SexGang Children), a former band mate of Duffy's in Theatre Of Hate era, when he was deported back home to Sierra Leone.
 1984 would see the final name change for the act, which feared that the 'Death' prefix typecast them as a Gothic act so they dropped it in favor of just Cult.

 Its sales boosted by a number one in the independent charts for the anthemic Spiritwalker single, they released their new debut album, Dreamtime in 1984.
 She Sells Sanctuary, as a single, would follow close behind on the charts the following year.
 Mark Brzezicki of Big Country took over Preston's spot for the studio sessions of the follow-up recording until Les Warner permanently took over the spot.